 - 1. Measurements Expected: Point source surveys will provide annual actual emissions with periodic data (seasonal emissions) for non-attainment areas.
 Non-Point source surveys will provide collection of activity data (i.e., employment figures, natural gas or liquified petroleum gas consumed) for area source emissions.
-Mobile data will provide data for travel demand and mobile model for mobile emissions. - 2.
+Mobile source inputs will provide data for travel demand and the mobile models for development of mobile source emissions. - 2.
 Applicable Technical Quality Standards or Criteria: Checklist in Appendices D outline criteria to be used.
 Section A9 lists reference material. - 3.
 Special Personnel and Equipment Requirements: Staff performing data review and analysis are professional engineers or have sufficient education/experience to perform emission estimate calculations and work with models.
 The state has the computer equipment necessary to run the current MOBILE and NONROAD models.
 Training requirements are outlined in Section A8. - 4.
 Assessment Techniques: The following activities may be utilized for review of data: